daily Broadcast

 The boxes are personal, religious, and political.
 And so, let me explain that a little bit.

-And so, that’s a lot of the belief.
-And so, as a result, many people are very hesitant to engage in discussions about spirituality, because they put it in the personal box.
+In our secular culture, many people including Christians believe that faith is purely a private matter.
+As a result, many people are very hesitant to engage in discussions about spirituality, because they put it in the personal box.

 And so, your goal in this case is to challenge that by taking the spiritual conversations out of the realm of the private and connecting it to everyday reality, everyday things, and the implications it has on everyday reality.